-We start on Friday morning in the Suffolk market town of Stowmarket, and cycle on quiet country lanes to our prepared campsite in the Norfolk Broads.
+We start on Saturday morning in the Norfolk market town of Diss, and cycle on quiet country lanes to our prepared campsite in the Norfolk Broads.
 Opportunity for an evening swim in the river before settling down to a hearty dinner around the campfire, prepared by our campsite host.

 After breakfast on Sunday morning, we cycle up to the famous North Norfolk coast to Stiffkey, where again our campsite will be set up for us.
 Here there are the atmospheric salt marshes and vast open landscape to one side of you, and the beautiful Norfolk countryside on the other.
 A chance to try the famous Cromer crab and local seafood.